 We continued in a westward direction downstream the Douro, past a set of river locks, until we reached the town of Peso da Régua.
 We were driving on the southern bank, the railway connecting with Porto was on the other side of the river.
 Most tourist boats out of Porto only go as far upriver as Peso.
 The Douro region is a World Heritage Site, but the part west of Peso (where most tourists go) is actually outside.

-The previous evening we had booked a room at a luxurious vineyard hotel called Quinta Pacheca at a very favourable price.
-It is located right across the river from Peso da Régua.
-This is my Booking.com review: “A wonderful place to relax for a day or more.
+We stayed the night at The Wine House Hotel – Quinta da Pacheca.
+This was my Booking.com review: “A wonderful place to relax for a day or more.
 The quinta has a modern and very tasty design, in combination with traditional surroundings and service.
 It has a perfect location for excursions in the Douro valley.”

 The next morning, after a guided tour and wine tasting (not the driver..) we continued south on the N2 (I think – we tried to follow the roads marked with green, meaning scenic, on Michelin’s road maps) to the town of Lamego, one of the highlights in the Douro region.
 The Remedios baroque church on top of a very long flight of steps is an amazing sight.